Skip to main content

 In GraphQL, an executable document is a text string that consists of one or more query, mutation or subscription operations and their associated fragments using the GraphQL language.
 People commonly refer to them as "queries", but that term is a little ambiguous — "executable document" is the precise term.

-A trusted document is an executable document, identified via a unique identifier (typically a hash), that you've told the server to trust.
-In most cases, a trusted document would be written by the developers of your web, mobile and/or desktop apps.
+A trusted document is an executable document, identified via a unique identifier (typically a hash), that you trust — in most cases because it was written as part of your regular software development cycle:

-Yes, a "trusted document" is an instance of what we've traditionally called a "persisted query" (or persisted document/stored operation/etc); but specifically it is one the server can trust (typically because it was written by your developers) and thus can be used to form an allowlist.
+Yes, a "trusted document" is an instance of what we've traditionally called a "persisted query" (or persisted document/stored operation/etc); but specifically it is one the server can trust (typically because it was written by your developers) and thus can be used to form an allowlist that prevents the server from executing malicious documents.

 I hope that the entire GraphQL ecosystem can move towards using the term "trusted document" when referring to this concept.
 It's much more obvious what the term "trusted document" implies, and it clearly differentiates this use from "automatic persisted queries" (a bandwidth optimization), and "registered documents" (an untrusted allowlist, requiring greater run-time scrutiny).